Electronic circuits terms for beginners (2024)

 • LEDs

 Now the interesting to note here is these circuit components or elements come in both through hole and surface mount technology.
-And any circuit board has a combination of these two, i.e., a circuit may have through hole elements as well as SMDs.
+Any circuit board has a combination of these two, i.e., a circuit may have through-hole elements as well as SMDs.

-In a short summary, circuit elements are just the other name for electronic components.
+In summary, circuit elements are just the other name for electronic components.
 It is just this simple.

 7. Loop and mesh